• Skip to primary navigation

 Why this Recipe Works

-• Quick and easy.
-Transform this tart and fibrous veggie into a sweet flavor and silky texture with gentle poaching.
+• Quick & easy.
+Gentle poaching rhubarb transforms this tart and fibrous veggie into a sweet flavor and silky texture.

-• Multi-use recipe.
-Enjoy this poached rhubarb in so many possible sweet and savory ways.
-See suggestions below.
+• Versatile recipe.
+Serve this poached rhubarb in so many sweet and savory ways or swap in other seasonal fruits, sweeteners or spices.

-• That color!
-The vibrant hot pink stalks are reason enough for me.
+• That color.
+The vibrant hot pink stalks are reason enough.

 Daniela Gerson's hand holding hot pink stalks of rhubarb.